BareBones-RPG/BareBones-RPG.github.io/README.md

 ## Death

 BareBones is a dangerous game for PCs, with death being a possible outcome at the table.
 0 means you are dying.
-- A player can do an epic attack and automatically die after the epic attack.
+- The down player can do an epic attack and automatically die after the epic attack.
 - Or GM or Player can roll a death timer by rolling a d3.
 At the moment, the player goes over the x amount of rounds.
 - If the PC is not handled with a medical kit or magic, the PC will roll a Saved By a Bone (Death Save).

 ## Saved By A Bone